 Santos has a two-year F-1 student visa, which will expire in the fall.
 Though he plans on renewing it, he worries the process will take longer because of coronavirus delays, and he will be barred from reentering the U.S.

 He is currently staying with high school friends in Florida and will return to Austin for the fall semester.

-Santos is also the president of Planet Longhorn, the biggest international student organization on campus, and hopes to use the organization to help support other international students.
+Santos is also the president of Planet Longhorn, the biggest international student organization on campus, and hopes to use the organization to help support other international students grappling with similar struggles.

 Wang, who also has an F-1 visa, stayed in Austin after campus closed.
-Earlier this month, he returned to Shanghai and will remain there for the fall semester.
+Earlier this month, he returned to China and will remain there for the fall semester.

 “There’s no right answer,” Wang said.
 “Whatever I feel might be the right decision today, may feel wrong tomorrow.”

 Even if Wang wants to change his mind and return to Austin, he may not have a choice.